frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![thats-all-folks](https://media3.giphy.com/media/lD76yTC5zxZPG/giphy.gif?cid=ecf05e477c8s5rct86yltjz5cmmfdcl2icck93gxb8ufrk08&rid=giphy.gif&ct=g)

 Bravo, you've made it here!
-Hopefully, you learnt a few things while reading this article, which still has a lot of room for improvements.
+Hopefully, you've learned a few things while reading this article, which still has a lot of room for improvements.
 If you spotted some imprecisions, mistakes, or if you have improvement ideas, please let me know :grin:

 [^1]:some manufacturers, like Apple, don't let people easily tweak the inside of their laptops.
 [^2]:modern laptops will have an integrated GPU (iGPU), when they don't have a dedicated GPU (dGPU).
 Usually the iGPU brand is the same as the CPU's manufacturer.